Karl Hanke: Government service

 Hanke again secured a task for Albert Speer in July 1932, having him build a headquarters for the Berlin NSDAP in the centre of the city (at Vossstrasse 11).
 Following the Nazi takeover of power and the parliamentary elections of March 1933, Goebbels established the Propaganda Ministry (Propagandaministerium).
 Hanke followed his boss there as his private secretary and aide.
 At the time, Hanke was a favorite of Goebbels and accompanied his boss on official visits to Italy and Poland.
 On 15 February 1934, Hanke joined the Allgemeine SS or general SS with membership number 203,103.
 He was attached to the 6th SS-Standarte which was situated in Berlin.
 This led to Hanke serving as a special duties officer on the staff of the Reichsfuhrer-SS Heinrich Himmler from January 1935 through 1 April 1936.
 Then in late 1937, he was promoted to State Secretary (Deputy Minister) in the Propaganda Ministry.
 The effective date for the promotion being 15 January 1938.
 Also in January 1938, he became second vice president of the Reichskulturkammer (Reich Chamber of Culture; RKK) succeeding Walther Funk.

 Hanke's seemingly unstoppable ascent on the coattails of Goebbels came to a sudden, albeit temporary, halt when he was drawn into the marital affairs of Joseph Goebbels and his wife, Magda.
 Goebbels had many extramarital affairs.
 By the winter of 1937, Goebbels began an intense affair with the Czech actress Lída Baarová.
 After Magda Goebbels learned of this, she had a long conversation with Hitler about it on 15 August 1938.
-Hitler was very fond of Magda and the Goebbels' young children.
+Hitler was very fond of Magda and the Goebbels's young children.
 He demanded that Goebbels break off the affair.
 Thereafter, Joseph and Magda seemed to reach a "truce" until the end of September.
 The couple had another falling out at that point.
 Goebbels asked Hanke to act as a mediator with Magda on his behalf, but things did not go well.
 Hanke also spoke with Hitler as to the matter, who stated he would discuss it in private with Joseph Goebbels.
 Hitler became involved to make the couple stay together.
-Later in July 1939, Magda confessed to her husband that beginning in October 1938, she had an affair with Hanke.
+Later in July 1939, Magda confessed to her husband that beginning in October 1938, she had had an affair with Hanke.
 Hitler once again became involved and told the Goebbels they had to stay together and the affair was ended.
 Joseph Goebbels immediately sent Hanke off on vacation.
 Hanke did not subsequently return to his position at the Propaganda Ministry.